googlefonts/colr-gradients-spec/colr-gradients-spec.md

 *__Figure 2:__ Linear gradient defining points*

-## Radial Gradients
+## Conical-Radial Gradients

-A radial gradient in this proposal is a gradient between two—optionally transformed—circles, namely with center c0 and radius r0, and center c1 and radius r1 and a specified color line.
+A conical-radial gradient in this proposal is a gradient between two—optionally transformed—circles, namely with center c0 and radius r0, and center c1 and radius r1 and a specified color line.
 The circle c0, r0 will be drawn with the color at color line position 0.
 The circle c1, r1 will be drawn with the color at color line colorLine position 1.
+The gradation of colors occurs along the length of the cylinder extending from the circumference of the circle at c0 to the circumference of the circle at c1.

+As the radii of the circles can differ, the cylindrical surface is, typically, conical.
+If one circle is entirely within the other circle, the appearance will be that of a radial gradient in the strictest sense: with color gradition along rays from a focal point.

-The optionally defined affine transformation matrix is used to transform the circles into ellipses around their center.
+The optionally defined affine transformation matrix is used to transform the circles into ellipses around their centers.

-The drawing algorithm radial gradients follows the [HTML WHATWG Canvas spec for createRadialGradient()](https://html.spec.whatwg.org/multipage/canvas.html#dom-context-2d-createradialgradient).
+The algorithm for drawing radial gradients follows the [HTML WHATWG Canvas spec for createRadialGradient()](https://html.spec.whatwg.org/multipage/canvas.html#dom-context-2d-createradialgradient).
 Quoting and adapting from there.
 With circle center points c0 and c1 defined as c0 = (x0, y0) and c1 = (x1, y1):

-Radial gradients must be rendered by following these steps:
+Conical-radial gradients must be rendered by following these steps:

-1. If c0 = c1 and r0 = r1 then the radial gradient must paint nothing.
+1. If c0 = c1 and r0 = r1 then the conical-radial gradient must paint nothing.
 Return.

 2. Let x(ω) = (x1-x0)ω + x0
 Let y(ω) = (y1-y0)ω + y0